D2. Navigating in VR

 Locomotion Providers

 These modular components implement specific movement behaviors including teleportation, snap turning, continuous turning, and continuous movement.
-Each provider extends a common abstract class and is designed to request and relinquish exclusive control over the XR Rig
+Each provider extends a common abstract class and is designed to request and relinquish exclusive control over the XR Origin

 via the Locomotion Mediator